armory/docs/content/en/contribute/tasks/shortcodes/csv-short.md

 ---
+title: Diplay the Contents of a CSV File
-title: "Table from getCSV"
+linktitle: "Table from CSV"
-description: "table from CSV shortcode"
+description: >
+   Render the contents of a CSV file as a table.

 ---